A trip from Amsterdam to Maastricht

 The Vipassana course was in total silence and I could only keep my victory to myself at that moment.
 But since I’m now able to share, I’d like to invite you to join me in feeling my tremendous joy.
 Maybe, you might want to start your personal breathing story first by taking tiny steps, like I did and do a small breathing excercise daily.
 And then, whenever you’re ready, take a deep breath in, and sing and shout out loud: Vive la vie!

-If you wish to read more blogs, please see below or have a look at my blog page.
-Enjoy!
+Thank you for reading my blogs.
+If you wish to read more, have a look below, or check my blog page.
+Warm regards, Pamela

 Leave a Reply